Adventure photographer captures supermoon at Volcán de Fuego

 “This feeling of being up close to one of nature’s greatest powers just had a stranglehold on me,” Werner said.
 “I got a little bit obsessed with volcanoes.
 It’s a very humbling experience to be standing on a volcano while it erupts in front of you.
 In a way, it’s grounding — a sensation I think many people seek in the outdoors.”

 The scale and frequency of Fuego’s activity made it clear this was not a rare event but an ongoing process.
-Werner wanted to see it firsthand — and photograph it on his own terms.
+Werner wanted to see it firsthand, and to photograph it on his own terms.

 Learning the Terrain